mickfuzz/phd4/_posts/thesis_chapters/2022-9-7-Results-Maps.md

 This is an interaction which in some ways is comparable to the PRIMM model which is suggested for classroom use.
 However to do it in the way demonstrated by this pair would involve a level of coding familiarity, and ongoing familiarity with the structure and thinking of the participant which would be difficult to achieve in many classrooms.

 UMC on the other hand while being less described and open to interpretation seems to match the more informal, iterative game making of many participants.

+### Different strokes

+A different strokes commentary.
+Depending on aims of the practitioner and context of the game making different tactics may be applicable.